PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 It's okay if your engineers are tired.
 Growth engineering may not be as fulfilling for some people, especially if they yearn to build deep and complex systems.

-It's common for engineers to start feeling bored after a few quarters and there's no shame in this.
+It's common for engineers to start feeling bored after a few quarters and there's no shame in it.
 A symptom of this is diminishing returns from the team's work.

 There's an easy fix for it, though:

 ### How to fix it

 Rotate your engineers.
 Rekindle their enthusiasm and expose them to new challenges.
 Offer them opportunities to change teams or projects.

-This has many benefits, like increasing knowledge sharing across teams and diversifying their skill sets.
-More importantly, it significantly reduces the risk of losing a talented engineer.
+This has many benefits, like fostering knowledge sharing across teams and diversifying their skill sets.
+Most importantly though, it significantly reduces the risk of losing a talented engineer.

 ## Further reading